pingswept/me30-website/content/logistics/exercises.md

 Determine how much mechanical power the motor actually delivers ("power out").
 One way to do this is to measure the time it takes to perform a certain amount of work (i.e., to add energy to a system).

-1. Use tape and string to hang a water bottle from your motor shaft.
+1. Use tape and string to hang a water bottle (or other weight) from your motor shaft.
 2. Connect your motor directly to your 12 V DC power supply using alligator clips.
-3. Measure the time it takes your motor to lift a known weight a specific distance (you could try something like 0.5 or 1.0 kg of water, lifted up 1 m).
+3. Measure the time it takes your motor to lift the water bottle (or other weight) a specific distance (you could try something like 0.5 or 1.0 kg of water, lifted up 1 m).
+4. Measure the weight your motor was lifting.
 Compute the amount of work done in lifting the water.
-With these two values (work and time), you can find "power out."
+5. With the two values of work and time, you can find "power out" - the mechanical power exerted by the motor.

 **Power In (Electrical Power)**

-Measure the current the motor draws (using the same weight from above) by putting your multimeter in series with the motor.
+Put your multimeter in **series** with the motor, and measure the current the motor draws when lifting the weight (using the same weight from above).
 You should switch your multimeter to the A setting (for Amps), and move the red lead to the port on the left side of the meter that is labeled "A".
 The black lead stays in the black port labeled "COM".

 **Efficiency**